 2. Division of chores

-3. It’s like playhouse
+3. It’s like a playhouse

-This way, if things don’t work out, just leave and that’s it.
-This has become an appealing decision for most people, nowadays.
+This way, if things don’t work out, just leave, and that’s it.
+This has become an appealing decision for most people nowadays.
 No one wants to spend thousands of dollars and deal with counseling and hearings just to get out of the relationship.

 4. Test the strength of your relationship

-It’s a whole new thing when you have to live with them and be able to see their habits, if they are messy in the house, if they will do their chores or not.
+It’s a whole new thing when you have to live with them and be able to see their habits if they are messy in the house, if they will do their chores or not.
 It’s basically living with the reality of having a partner.